 The US lightly regulates gene edited crops and food, although the situation is complicated by the overlapping roles of three different agencies (USDA, FDA and EPA), each with separate regulations as outlined under the 1986 US Coordinated Framework for Biotechnology.
 The US regulates the characteristics of the product itself and not the process to develop it.
-Gene edited crops lacking recombinant DNA (rDNA) in the product (which results in the presence of ‘foreign’ genes and triggers regulation as GMOs) and that do not pose a risk to other plants, and gene edited food showing no food safety attributes different from those of traditionally bred crops are not subject to regulatory evaluation.
+Gene edited crops lacking foreign genes (which trigger regulation as GMOs) and that do not pose a risk to other plants, and gene edited food showing no food safety attributes different from those of traditionally bred crops, are not subject to regulatory evaluation.

 For years, it was unclear how gene editing would be regulated as gene editing techniques engineer new plants without foreign DNA.
 In 2018, the USDA’s Animal and Plant Health Inspection Service (USDA-APHIS) announced it would not regulate gene edited plants “similar to those found naturally” but there remained much confusion.
 In 2019, USDA proposed a reduction in regulatory requirements for most gene edited plants and a more efficient regulatory pathway.
 This new regulation would reaffirm a focus on regulating characteristics of gene edited plants, instead of the process used to create them, as is the case in the EU.
 The FDA (which oversees food safety) and EPA (which regulates pesticides) have not announced if they will regulate gene-edited crops and food.
 In 2019, the President signed an executive order directing federal agencies to streamline the regulatory process for genetically engineered plants by exempting low-risk products from regulation and creating a unified platform that clearly outlines all regulatory requirements (from all three agencies) for approval of products developed with biotechnology.